History of the Jews in Tunisia: Arab Spring (post-2011)

 After the Tunisian revolution, Ennahda became the leading political force in the country, elected as the largest party in the transitional government.
 The party's leader, Rached Ghannouchi, sent a delegation to the Jews in Djerba, assuring them that they have nothing to worry about in a democratic Tunisia, where the Islamists would play a larger role.
 He even sent gifts to the Jewish nursing homes in Tunis.
 In November 2012, the community asked for the army's protection when a policeman was arrested after plotting to kidnap a young Jew for a ransom.

 In 2011, the Israeli cabinet announced that it had allocated funding to help Tunisian Jews move to Israel due to growing manifestations of antisemitism and the difficult economic situation.

 In January 2014, the Ennahda-led government voluntarily stepped aside and a transitional government, appointed to rule during the drafting of the new constitution until democratic elections would be held later in the year, took office.
 The new secular constitution for the first time explicitly protected not only freedom of religion, but freedom of conscience (freedom to become atheist, leave or change religions), and explicitly protected minorities such as Jews from official or unofficial discrimination.
 The new Tunisian constitution is the first of its kind in the Maghreb and the Arab world in embracing both Arabism and liberal secularism, and is seen as a model for other countries to adopt.
 The democratically elected constitutional committee, dominated by Ennahda, also rejected terms which would have forbidden relations with Israel.

+In 2026, pilgrimage and religious activity in the El Ghriba Synagogue in Djerba were officially reinstated and maintained under heightened security measures.
+Attendance remained low with an estimated 200 International visitors, shadowed by the 2023 attack that killed two worshipers.